vk-2002/telegram-bot/README.md

 </details>

-## Overview
+## Overview🤖
 PostGen-Bot is your AI-powered social media assistant, designed to help you create engaging, platform-specific content with ease.
-Simply share your daily events and let PostGen-Bot craft perfect posts for LinkedIn, Instagram and Twitter.
+Simply share your daily events and let PostGen-Bot craft perfect posts for LinkedIn, Instagram and Twitter(x).
 Improve your social media presence without exerting any effort!!

+## Problem and Solution

+### The Problem 🆘

+- It can be difficult, hectic and time-consuming to regularly manage and produce interesting social media material, especially for working professionals.
+- Traditional methods need a lot of work to remain updated and active across several platforms.

+### Our Solution 💡

+- PostGen-Bot assists users in maintaining an active and engaging social media presence without the constant need to create material by automating the content generation procedure via telegram.
+- It allows to user's input for unique posts and also saves time.

 ## Key Features:
 - AI-powered content generation.